Elia-999/realstate-dashboard/README.md

 If given more time, I’d add:

 - Add pagination for property listings.
-- Improve the UI with better responsiveness, visual enhancements using icons, and improved accessibility.
+- Improve the UI with better page designs, responsiveness, visual enhancements using icons, and improved accessibility.
 - While I used React's built-in hooks (useState, useEffect, useMemo) for this project, for medium to large-scale applications, I would adopt Redux for global state management — to enhance performance, reduce redundant API calls, and better structure shared state across the app.